-AGFiQ is the quantitative platform for AGF powered by an intellectually diverse, multidisciplined team.
+AGF's quantitative investment team is powered by an intellectually diverse, multidisciplined team.
 Led by pioneers in factor-based investing, the team's approach is grounded in the belief that investment outcomes can be improved by assessing and targeting the factors that drive market returns.
 Utilizing disciplined, factor-based approaches allows the firm to view risk through multiple lenses, while working to achieve our objective of providing better risk-adjusted returns.